tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   adfuller(data.Yield)
   ```

 * The Augmented Dickey-Fuller tests for stationarity.
-It is a quick statistical test to tell you if a series is stationary or not.
+This is a quick statistical test that tells whether a series is stationary or not.

 * The p-value is the second value in the output.
 A p-value less than 0.05 means that the series is stationary.